KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Getting Started.md

 Once your keyboard is created, KeyboardKit will observe context changes to automatically update the keyboard, e.g. when the keyboard type changes.

-Note that it's important that the view observes the global ``KeyboardInputViewController/keyboardContext``, either by using the injected environment object or by setting it up as an observed object, otherwise it will be unresponsive to context changes.
+It's important that the view observes the global ``KeyboardInputViewController/keyboardContext``, either by using the injected environment object or by setting it up as an observed object, otherwise it will be unresponsive to context changes.
 If your view doesn't react when you tap the shift or numeric key, that is most probably the cause.